decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-smart-wearables.md

 ## Preview

-To preview your wearable, hover your mouse over the wearable icon on the top left and click on the eye symbol.
+To preview your Smart Wearable, hover your mouse over the wearable element on the top left and click on the eye symbol.

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/18_preview_smart_wearables_03.gif" />